 In the modern programming world, almost every application you use today interacts with APIs, either directly or indirectly.

-What is fire?
+What is API?

-Fire is short for Application Programming Interface, which is an interface that allows one application to communicate with other applications.
+API stands for Application Programming Interface, which is an interface that allows one application to communicate with other applications.

 In the digital world, APIs act like a link between two different pieces of software.
 For example, when you log in to an app using a Google or Facebook account, it happens thanks to the help of APIs that allow secure data exchange between apps.
 APIs can be used for many things, from accessing data, making online payments, to sending notifications to your phone.